CHENNAI HIGH COURT

 CA 2013 applies prospectively and not retrospectively and, on that basis,

-directed restoration of the DIN where the
+directed restoration of the DIN where the disqualification of directors

 was not valid.